 Now there was a certain disciple at Damascus named Ananias; and to him the Lord said in a vision, “Ananias.”
 And he said, “Here I am, Lord.”
 So the Lord said to him, “Arise and go to the street called Straight, and inquire at the house of Judas for one called Saul of Tarsus, for behold, he is praying.
 And in a vision he has seen a man named Ananias coming in and putting his hand upon him, so that he might receive his sight.”
 (Acts 9:10-12, N.K.J.V.)

-In Acts 9:10, a man named Ananias is called “a certain disciple.”
-To me, he serves as one of the Bible’s best examples of discipleship.
+In this passage, a man named Ananias is called “a certain disciple.”
+That title certainly fits him because, to me, he serves as one of the Bible’s best examples of discipleship.
 What marks him is his obedience to God.